The number of perfect matchings, and the nesting properties, of random regular graphs: Introduction

 where $X_1,X_2,\ldots $ are independent Poisson variables with mean $\lambda_1,\lambda_2,\ldots$, and $\delta_1,\delta_2,\ldots$ are real numbers whose values depend on which subgraphs (i.e.\ perfect matchings or Hamilton cycles) $Z$ counts.
 The distribution of $Z$ is determined by using the small subgraph conditioning method, originally developed by Robinson and Wormald~\cite{robinson1992almost,robinson1994almost} to prove Hamiltonicity of $\G(n,d)$.
 The argument is then tuned to produce the distribution result of $Z$ by Janson~\cite{janson1995random}.
 Recently, Greenhill, Isaev and Liang~\cite{greenhill2020spanning} proved that the number of spanning trees in $\G(n,d)$ has the same type of distribution as~\eqn{log-Poisson}.
 On the other hand, Garmo~\cite{garmo1999asymptotic} studied the distributional phase transition of the number of $\ell$-cycles in $\G(n,d)$ as $\ell$ grows from constant to linear in $n$.
 Its limiting distribution changes from a linear combination of independent Poisson variables to the exponential of that form, and the critical phase transition occurs when $\ell$ becomes linear in $n$.

 It is natural to ask, in the case $d\to\infty$, whether the distribution type of these subgraphs (e.g.\ perfect matchings, Hamilton cycles, spanning trees) are the same as, or analogous to, that for constant $d$, and whether the distributional phase transitions occur when the size of the subgraphs (e.g. $\ell$-matchings and $\ell$-cycles) grows from constant to linear in $n$, as for constant $d$.
 We give a negative answer to this question.
 There have been few distributional results that are known for the number of subgraphs of $\G(n,d)$ when $d\to\infty$, even for small subgraphs.
 The limiting distribution of the number of $\ell$-cycles was extended from constant $d$ and $\ell$ to those such that $(d-1)^{2\ell-1}=o(n)$ by McKay, Wormald and Wysocka~\cite{mckay2004short}.
-Z. Gao and Wormald determined the limiting distributions of strictly balanced graphs of fixed sizes for $d$ that grows sufficiently slowly with $n$~\cite{gao2008distribution}.
+Z. Gao and Wormald~\cite{gao2008distribution} determined the limiting distributions of strictly balanced graphs of fixed sizes for $d$ that grows sufficiently slowly with $n$.
 There has been no result on the distribution of the number of subgraphs whose size is beyond $\log n$ when $d\to\infty$.
-In particular, the analysis for the number of perfect matchings, Hamilton cycles, and the spanning trees when $d=O(1)$, based on the configuration model, can no longer apply to obtain the distributional result when $d\to\infty$.
+In particular, the analysis for the number of perfect matchings, Hamilton cycles, and the spanning trees when $d=O(1)$, based on the configuration model, cannot be extended easily to $d\to\infty$.

 One may expect that the number of large subgraphs such as perfect matchings or Hamilton cycles would be of log-normal type in $\G(n,d)$ as $d\to\infty$, which can be viewed as an analog of~\eqn{log-Poisson}.
-One may also expect that the number of $\ell$-matchings may exhibit a distributional phase transition as $\ell$ grows from constant to linear in $n$, as what happens for the $\ell$-matchings in $\G(n,p)$ and for the $\ell$-cycles in $\G(n,d)$ for constant $d$.
-In contrast with the intuition, we show in this paper that the number of perfect matchings is asymptotically normally distributed in $\G(n,d)$ when $d\to\infty$ as $n\to\infty$ and $d=O( n^{1/7}/\log^2 n)$.
+It is also reasonable to believe that the number of $\ell$-matchings may exhibit a distributional phase transition as $\ell$ grows from constant to linear in $n$, as that is what happens for the $\ell$-matchings in $\G(n,p)$ and for the $\ell$-cycles in $\G(n,d)$ for constant $d$.
+In contrast with the intuition, we show in this paper that the number of perfect matchings is asymptotically normally distributed in $\G(n,d)$ when $d\to\infty$ as $n\to\infty$ and $d=O( n^{1/7}/\log n)$.
 The power of the logarithmic term is not optimised.

 \begin{thm}~\lab{thm:main} Let $Y$ denote the number of perfect matchings in $\G(n,d)$ where $n$ is even.
-Then $Y$ is asymptotically normally distributed if $d\to\infty$ as $n\to\infty$ and $d=O(n^{1/7}/\log^2 n)$.
+Then, $Y$ is asymptotically normally distributed if $d\to\infty$ as $n\to\infty$ and $d=O(n^{1/7}/\log n)$.
 More formally,

 \end{thm}